10-Q 1 ftk-20230630.htm 10-Q ftk-20230630

 General

-The Company’s two operating segments, CT and DA, are both supported by its Research & Innovation advanced laboratory capabilities.
+The Company’s two operating segments, CT and DA, are supported by its Research & Innovation advanced laboratory capabilities.
 For further discussion of our operations and segments, see Note 17, “Business Segment, Geographic and Major Customer Information.”

 Basis of Presentation